Rosie Burns Artist

 A bit more about Rosie:

-Alongside her leather-worker partner, Adam Morrigan, www.redsrawtawtan.com they have sold works at agricultural shows, RHS Rosemore, Arligton Court National Trust and Hartland Farmer’s markets.
+Alongside her leather-worker partner, Adam Morrigan, www.redsrawtawtan.com they have sold works at agricultural shows, RHS Rosemore, Arlington Court National Trust and Hartland Farmer’s markets.
 Rosie also held two successful solo shows at Bude Castle Galleries and participated in two Uncovered Collective exhibitions in London.
 Her Eco Prints were featured in the SHIM Art for Social Justice shows in Miami, Berlin, and Connecticut (2022/23), and she was published in a women’s art collection by Collect Art, based in Tbilisi, Georgia.